amnn/typed-geomlab-report/report.md

 In our \texttt{area} example, when we introduced squares, we were lucky that they had a different structure to our representation of rectangles (one number instead of a pair of numbers), but suppose now we wish to introduce circles, represented by their radius; How would we distinguish between circles and squares?

-A common technique is to tag each kind of shape with a unique identifier, and check for these when matching patterns.
-For this we use \textit{GeomLab}'s atoms as their representation is legible to programmers, and their implementation yields fast equality checks:
+A common technique is to tag each kind of shape with a unique identifier and check for these when matching patterns.
+For this we use \textit{GeomLab}'s atoms as their representation is legible to programmers and their implementation yields fast equality checks:

 ```
 define area([#rect, w, h]) = w * h